If you’re looking for a method to generate money on YouTube, check out these methods for monetizing your channel and original content.

 (Spoiler: the greatest way to make money on YouTube is to use all of them.)
 There are almost 1.9 billion monthly visitors on the internet, and half of it is made up by YouTube.
 However, 500 hours of video are uploaded to the site every minute, which means there’s a lot more competition than meets the eye.

 So you can already see that this post isn’t going to be about how simple it is to purchase a Swiss watch using the ad revenue from your YouTube views.
 However, there are a number of options available to you after you’ve built up a following.
+You’ll need to make sure as well that you’ve got a decent internet connection and with viasat internet plans you’ll be able to get high quality internet to help monetise your channel.
 Get creative and find ways to make money from your YouTube channel.
-We’ll show you how to do so, with step-by-step instructions.
+I’ll show you how to do so, with step-by-step instructions.

 The YouTube Partner Program is a program that allows professional YouTubers to use certain features on the site.